QuantEcon/lecture-source-jl/source/rst/getting_started_julia/fundamental_types.rst

 ----------------

-This exercise uses matrix operations that arise in certain problems, including when dealing with linear stochastic difference equations
+This exercise uses matrix operations that arise in certain problems, including when dealing with linear stochastic difference equations.

-If you aren't familiar with all the terminology don't be concerned -- you can skim read the background discussion and focus purely on the matrix exercise
+If you aren't familiar with all the terminology don't be concerned -- you can skim read the background discussion and focus purely on the matrix exercise.

 With that said, consider the stochastic difference equation